Broccoli osteoarthritis

 Osteoarthritis is the leading cause of disability, affecting six million people in the United Kingdom.
 It is a degenerative disease which gradually destroys the hyaline cartilage lining the joints, particularly the feet, hips and knees; the fingers and spine too.

-Broccoli osteoarthritis is part of the solution.
+Broccoli osteoarthritis is part of the solution; it's a rich source of omega-3 fat too.

 Hyaline cartilage

-But when damaged by injury, obesity or a poor diet, it becomes pitted and eventually is eroded right down to the bone.
+But when damaged by injury, obesity or a poor diet it becomes pitted and eventually is eroded right down to the bone.
 The result is pain, stiffness and worse increasing disability.

 Subluxated joints too become arthritic.
 Just ask your DC.

 What is mutton?
-See the cartilage protected from osteoarthritis by broccoli.
+See the cartilage protected from osteoarthritis by broccoli.Smooth, white hyaline cartilage covering the bone in joints

 Chicken bones broth

-So too, research from Harvard found that a chicken bone soup is more effective than drugs in resistant cases of the inflammatory forms of arthritis.
+Research from Harvard found that a chicken bone soup is more effective than drugs in resistant cases of the inflammatory forms of arthritis.

 This is in part to improve the quality of life for sufferers but also to reduce the economic burden of arthritis on society.